Interdisciplinary research at the forefront

-At Cirkus Cirkör we often hear that we enact “the existential” and that audiences leave our performances invigorated, but with more questions than before.
+At Cirkus Cirkör we often hear that we enact “the existential” and that audiences leave our performances invigorated but with more questions than before.
 Much like the champions of science, we seek answers to life's big questions without knowing if or when we will find them.
-It is no coincidence that our creative director Tilde Björfors is one of the world’s few circus professors or that co-creating with researchers continues to drive us forward.
+It is no coincidence that our creative director, Tilde Björfors, is one of the world’s few circus professors or that co-creating with researchers continues to drive us forward.

 Our creative director is a circus professor

-The American composer Philip Glass, who during the pandemic year 2020 composed the world's first circus opera, Circus Days and Nights, especially for Cirkör, firmly believes that "opera came from the circus, not from the church" and that "opera music is perfect for the circus".
+The American composer Philip Glass, who, during the pandemic year 2020, composed the world's first circus opera, Circus Days and Nights, especially for Cirkör, firmly believes that "opera came from the circus, not from the church" and that "opera music is perfect for the circus".
 Here, on the borders between different art forms, is where the circus has always operated.
 Fittingly, Circus as a transgressor in art and society is the title of Tilde Björfors' dissertation.

 Partner acrobats are driven by an ethos of cooperation, in addition to exploring what is possible to achieve mentally and physically through the body.
-The ensemble often shares a life-and-death bond, dependent on its cooperation with the technicians and riggers backstage.
+The ensemble often shares a life-and-death bond, dependent on its collaboration with the technicians and riggers backstage.

 The circus is interdisciplinary

 With artistic research at its core, Tilde Björfors and affiliated researchers from other fields of science have expanded our knowledge of education, business administration, theatre studies, psychology and philosophy.
-The world is too complex to be understood other than through the contributions of a range of disciplines, in the same way, that the various circus disciplines form a whole that emphasizes collective efforts before individual ones and where the odd, the difficult to understand, the unusual and almost always contradictory are seen as vital components of the whole.
+The world is too complex to be understood other than through the contributions of a range of disciplines, in the same way that the various circus disciplines form a whole that emphasizes collective efforts before individual ones and where the odd, the difficult to understand, the unusual and almost always contradictory are seen as vital components of the whole.
 Much like groundbreaking research, Circus is not and will never be mainstream.
 Contemporary circus lives slightly on the sidelines of society yet aims to change it through its art.

-Fear and brain research
+Fear and Brain Research

 In my attempts to understand how risk and opportunity work, both physically, emotionally and mentally, I have come to devote a lot of time to the brain.
 I’ve always had this curiosity about what happens physically when we create, collaborate and learn.
 Why do some people dare to fly 30 feet (10 meters) above the ground while others don’t?
 Where are our courage and fear located?
 And not least, can we I affect them?